Anderwei/Tomosulo-demo/README.md

 `If have render issue, github is recommended.`

  ## Build
- Tested Environment : Ubuntu 20.04.2 LTS
+ Tested in Ubuntu 20.04.2 LTS with data file "input"
  `g++ main.cpp -o main -std=c++14`

 ## Run
-simple use `./main [input file name]` to run the program
+Simple use `./main [input file name]` to run the program

 ## Output